universal-ctags/ctags/docs/f-windows.rst

 Microsoft Visual Studio
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Most users of Visual Studio will use the IDE and not the command line to compile a project.
 But by default a shortcut to the command prompt that sets the proper path is installed in the Start Menu.
-When this command prompt is used ``nmake -f mk_mvc.mak`` will compile ctags when a small patch is applied.
+When this command prompt is used ``nmake -f mk_mvc.mak`` will compile ctags.

 GCC
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~